In an online store’s early days, it’s not uncommon to draw hundreds, even thousands of visitors, but for some reason... no sales.

 - Provide a wider choice of shipping rates, from inexpensive standard shipping to a more costly express post

-- Give customers more options for paying at checkout by adding by adding mobile payment options options like PayPal, Apple Pay, or Google Pay
+- Give customers more choice for paying at checkout by adding mobile payments options like PayPal, Apple Pay, or Google Pay

 - Offer new customers a first-purchase discount code through a pop-up app such as Privy that they can apply at checkout